RasPat1/scrapy/docs/intro/tutorial.rst

                desc = site.xpath('text()').extract()
                print title, link, desc

+Notice we import our Selector class from scrapy.selector and instantiate a new Selector object.
 Now try crawling the dmoz.org domain again and you'll see sites being printed in your output, run::